GSA/ficam-management/_pm-playbook/10_acquis.md

 ---
 ---

-Your agency must comply with specified regulations and policies, mainly the Federal Acquisition Regulation (FAR), when planning for the acquisition of ICAM products and services.
+Your agency must comply with specified regulations and policies, mainly the [Federal Acquisition Regulation (FAR)](https://www.acquisition.gov/browsefar){:target="blank"}, when planning for the acquisition of ICAM products and services.
 The FAR sets the rules governing the federal acquisition process and includes several clauses particularly relevant to your agency’s ICAM program.
+OMB Memorandum
-M-06-18 provides guidance to federal agencies related to the acquisition of products and services for HSPD-12 implementations.
+[M-06-18](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2006/m06-18.pdf){:target="blank"} provides guidance to federal agencies related to the acquisition of products and services for HSPD-12 implementations.
 It introduced several amendments to the FAR, which were codified in 48 C.F.R Subpart 4.13, that require agencies to comply with HSPD-12 and FIPS 201 for contractors who require routine logical or physical access and include language to this effect in applicable solicitations and contracts.

 The addition to the FAR also requires that agencies purchase only approved products and services in support of their HSPD-12 implementations.
-The FIPS 201 Evaluation Program was developed to organize and define a standard approval process for these products and services.
+The [FIPS 201 Evaluation Program](https://www.idmanagement.gov/fips201/){:target="blank"} was developed to organize and define a standard approval process for these products and services.
 All required NIST validation and GSA testing must be met to be an approved product or service for HSPD-12 purchases.
-Approved products and services, which have been demonstrated to meet NIST validation and GSA testing and have been qualified by the Evaluation Program, can be found on the FIPS 201 APL.
+Approved products and services, which have been demonstrated to meet NIST validation and GSA testing and have been qualified by the Evaluation Program, can be found on the [FIPS 201 APL](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage){:target="_blank"}.

 * [Evaluate factors to estimate cost of solution](#evaluate-factors-to-estimate-cost-of-solution)
 * [Determine funding for ICAM solution](#determine-funding-for-icam-solution)